fluiddyn/fluidsim/doc/build-from-source.md

 pipx install pdm -U
 ```

-Installing in editable mode is a bit particular with Meson, since all build
+Installing in editable mode is a bit particular with Meson, since editable
+installations are incompatible with isolated builds, meaning that all build
-dependencies have to be installed in the main virtual environment, i.e. editable
+dependencies have to be installed in the main virtual environment!
+Fortunatelly,
-installations are incompatible with isolated builds!
-Fortunatelly, it's not too
-difficult with [PDM].
-From the root directory of the repository, just run:
+it's not too difficult with [PDM].
+From the root directory of the repository, just
+run:

 ```sh
 pdm install --no-self